Shortness of Breath in Mesothelioma

 - Thoracentesis.
 This procedure drains fluid from the chest cavity to relieve pleural effusion.

 - Pleurodesis.
 This is a surgical procedure that typically uses mechanical methods and instillation of a chemical into the pleural space to create inflammation that makes this space “scar close”.
 Talc is the most common chemical used.
-The best case scenario this procedure prohibits fluid from re-accumulating.
+In the best-case scenario, this procedure prohibits fluid from re-accumulating.
 Sometimes there are pockets of fluid that fill back up.
 In other cases, it can work for a period of time but ultimately fail, causing all the fluid to again re-accumulate.
-The duration of time it is successful is variable and dependent on several factors.
+The duration it is successful is variable and dependent on several factors.

 - Pleurectomy/Decortication.
 This is a surgical procedure used both for treatment of the cancer and for palliation.
-Surgery used to treat the cancer, by removing tumors, can help relieve symptoms.
-As a palliative measure, removing part of the pleura can help patients breath better.
+Surgery used to treat the cancer by removing tumors can help relieve symptoms.
+As a palliative measure, removing part of the pleura can help patients breathe better.

 - Indwelling pleural catheter.
 Another solution to keep draining the fluid is to install a pleural catheter.
 The patient keeps the catheter in place and manages the drain, sometimes with the assistance of a home health aide.